seanmcbroom/jellyfin-discord-webhooks/README.md

 - Navigate to the system notifications in the Jellyfin dashboard
 - Enable the notifications for the webhooks you want to use, and set it to only send to one admin account (otherwise you may get double notifications)
-- Setup a Discord webhook in the webhooks plugin

 ### Create a new webhook